5 Natural Solutions for Curing Styes

-A stye is a small, red bump on the edge of your eyelid that looks like a zit or pimple.
-It is sensitive to the touch, can contain pus and is caused by a bacterial infection from Staphylococcus aureus.
+Styes are small, red bumps on the edge of your eyelid that looks like a pimple.
+They’re sensitive to the touch, can contain pus and are caused by a bacterial infection from Staphylococcus aureus.

 However, since it can be very uncomfortable, some people prefer to apply certain remedies in order to calm any swelling or pain.

 Luckily, there are many natural solutions whose properties help to relieve the discomfort without causing any adverse side effects.